 Other related works include shrinkage approaches towards static coefficients in time-varying models \citep{fruhwirth_wagner, bitto,lopes_mcc_tsay}.
 We approach the dynamic sparsity problem through the {lens of} Bayesian variable selection and develop it further for varying coefficient models.
 Namely, we assume the traditional spike-and-slab setup by assigning each regression coefficient $\beta_{tj}$ a mixture prior underpinned by a binary latent indicator $\gamma_{tj}$, which flags {the coefficient} as being either active or inert.
-While static variable selection with spike-and-slab priors has received a lot of attention \citep{carlin_chib, Clyde, GM93,GM97,mitchell_beauchamp,RG14}, the literature on dynamic variants is far more sparse \citep{george_sun,fruhwirth_wagner, nakajima_west,groen}.
-Narrowing this gap, this work proposes several new dynamic extensions of popular spike-and-slab priors.
+While static variable selection with spike-and-slab priors has received a considerable attention (\cite{carlin_chib, Clyde, GM93,GM97,mitchell_beauchamp,RG14}, to name a few), dynamic incarnations are yet to be fully explored \citep{george_sun,fruhwirth_wagner, nakajima_west,groen}.
+To narrow this gap, this work proposes several new dynamic extensions of popular spike-and-slab priors.

-We should like to draw particular attention to the latent threshold process of \cite{nakajima_west,Nakajima2011a,Zhou2012,Nakajima2014,NakajimaWest2017BJPS}, a related regime switching scheme for either shrinking coefficients exactly to zero or for leaving them alone on their autoregressive path:

-The model assumes a latent autoregressive process $\{b_{tj}\}_{t=1}^T$, giving rise to the actual coefficients $\{\beta_{tj}\}_{t=1}^T$ only when it meanders away from a latent basin around zero $[-d_j,d_j]$.
-This process is reminiscent of a dynamic extension of point-mass mixture priors that exhibit exact zeros \citep{mitchell_beauchamp}.
-Recently, there has been a resurrection of interest in continuous spike-and-slab variants due to their amenability to fast computation \citep{RG14,SSL}.
-The latent threshold approach has, so far, relied on rather laborious MCMC implementations.
-In this work, we propose new dynamic {\sl continuous} spike-and-slab alternatives for which we develop a fast optimization algorithm.